unnus/unnus/content/medical/healthcare-marketing-the-definitive-guide-2021.md

 ![picture of market clutter](/assets/images/clear-the-clutter.png "market clutter")

-It is estimated that the average person encounters between [6,000 to 10,000 ads](https://www.forbes.com/sites/forbesagencycouncil/2017/08/25/finding-brand-success-in-the-digital-world/?sh=5c62d645626e) daily. **All from the same sounding brands, providing the same sounding offers with the same sounding voice**.
+According to research done by Red Crown Marketing agency, It is estimated that the average person encounters between 6,000 to 10,000 ads daily. **All from the same sounding brands, providing the same sounding offers with the same sounding voice**.

 This rushing flood of me-too brands forces our brains to deal with this clutter the best way it knows how—by blocking most of it out.
 And what’s left is the interesting, the inspiring, and the **different**.